-The two independent technical peer reviewers with their respective fields of expertise are:
+The two independent technical PRs with their respective fields of expertise are:

-- Dr. Don Rao Water resources engineering, MFLs compliance, watershed hydrology and hydraulics. - Dr. William Dunn MFLs development, systems ecology, wetland & aquatic ecology, assessment and management of uncertainty, and adaptive management
+- Dr. Don Rao Water resources engineering, MFLs compliance, watershed hydrology and hydraulics. - Dr. William Dunn MFLs development, systems ecology, wetland & aquatic ecology, assessment and management of uncertainty, and adaptive management.

 Importantly, in this peer review Drs.
 Rao and Dunn identify substantive comments which are those that have the possibility of causing a change to the report's conclusions including its recommended MFLs.
-The determination of substantive comments is embedded in a simple Yes or No question for the detailed individual review comments compiled as Table 1, Appendix 1.
+The determination of substantive comments is embedded in a simple Yes or No question for the detailed individual review comments compiled as Table 1, Appendix.
+This peer review treats the identified issues of significance as risks.
+Specifically, each could result in increasing the likelihood for significant harm occurring to the Wekiva River system.
+By statute, the MFLs cannot cause or contribute to significant harm.

-2.1 Summary of Substantive and Non-substantive Review Comments
+2.1 Summary of Substantive and Non-Substantive Review Comments Assessing the Likelihood of Causing Significant Harm to the Wekiva River System

 For this peer review BFA defines substantive comments as those that could directly and materially affect the conclusions of the report.
+Substantive issues are those for which there is the likelihood of causing significant harm to the Wekiva River system.
+Prevention of significant harm is the statutory threshold for predicted future exceedance of MFLs.
 Each yes-flagged comment is thus an issue of concern, a problem, a question, a need for additional information, or a recommendation for an alternative.
 These are the sources of uncertainty in the eyes of each reviewer.
 Individually and collectively, they are the active part of the peer review.

-BFA's reviewer's compiled their general and specific review comments (table 1, Appendix) on SJRWMD's Wekiva River MFLs reevaluation report along with any recommended change or follow up action.
+BFA's reviewers compiled their general and specific review comments (Table 1, Appendix) on District's Wekiva River MFLs reevaluation report along with any recommended change or follow up action.
 In Table 1 (Appendix) each comment is treated as a separate row.
-Comments are grouped by sections of SJRWMSD's MFL document.
+Comments are grouped by sections of District's MFL document.
 The MFLs report has seven sections and six appendices.
 Drs.
 Dunn and Rao developed 66 total comments (Table 1, Appendix).
-In Table 1, Appendix 55 out of 66 comments are flagged yes, 83% of the total.
+In Table 1, Appendix, 55 out of 66 comments are flagged yes, 83% of the total.
 These are arrayed across sections 2 through 7 of the MFLs report.

 Lack of comments on a given section of the MFLs report, and a predominance of No-flags given by peer reviewers in tables are taken as general approval of those report sections.
 The District's MFLs report gets good grades on overall water resources engineering and hydrology.
-Reviewers generally concurred with the data sources used, statistical and analytical methods applied, and the surface water and groundwater modeling selected, applied and presented.
+Reviewers generally concurred with the data sources used, statistical and analytical methods applied, and the surface water and groundwater modeling selected, as applied and presented.